andersblberg/morning_greetings/README.md

 ```

 ## Dependencies
-Ensure you have the following dependencies installed:
+Make sure you have the following dependencies installed:
 - **schedule**: To schedule greeting messages.
 - **setuptools**: For package setup and installation.